hashicorp/design-system/wiki/Website-Editing-existing-content.md

 - Remove directionality language, such as "see below".
 This is not inclusive language, nor is it very scalable.
 - Check that assets represent what they're meant to.
     - If you need to add/remove assets, see [the "Media" documentation](./Website-Media.md).
+- Ensure complete sentences and periods are on the `caption` and `description`.
+- Include "(Internal only)" on links that go to internal resources.
+- Remove any reference to "Flight" when talking about Icons.

 For more information and best practices around content writing, see [the HDS Writing Guidelines](https://docs.google.com/document/d/1WyoJVpWFVgWbCnZ28WW0gRJwJlj-qV5oY0ExhDR2obs/edit?usp=sharing).